Merri-bek council election, 2024

 Labor’s Milad El-Halabi stepped down in 2022, shortly after being charged with election tampering offences and being suspended by the ALP.
 His seat was won by Monica Harte, who had run on fellow Socialist Alliance councillor Sue Bolton’s ticket in 2020.

-At the 2022 election, the Greens teamed up with independent councillor Helen Davidson.
+At the 2022 mayoral vote, the Greens teamed up with independent councillor Helen Davidson.
 Greens councillor Angelica Panopoulos took the mayoralty while Davidson became deputy.

 The Greens-Labor alliance was restored in 2023, with Greens councillor Adam Pulford elected mayor alongside Labor’s Lambros Tapinos elected unopposed as deputy.